Angie55/UC-Milestone-Project-0ne/README.md

 Women aged 25-50 who most likely already try to eat clean and are conscious of chemicals in everyday products.
 Other motives include years of expensive skin products that have not effect and looking for a more environmentally friendly option.
-The client may be searching online for brands that sell products which they claim to be all natural and want to explore if it is easy to DIY simliar products with good results.
+The client may be searching online for brands that sell products which they claim to be all natural and want to explore if it is easy to DIY similar products with good results.

 **Client story**